la2050/archive/_organizations/seepolitical.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      SeePolitical demystifies the issues on your ballot as well as the process of how they get there.
-    - >-
-      SeePolitical empowers voters with knowledge by providing accurate information about major public policy issues.
 title: SeePolitical
-uri: /organizations/seepolitical/
 extrapolated_project_ids:
   - '5102264'
   - '4102189'
 project_titles_from_extrapolated_project_ids:
   - 'SeePolitical: Make Voting Fun and Easy for Everyone!'
   - SeePolitical - Making Ballot Propositions Easy to Understand
-project_titles:
-  - SeePolitical - Making Ballot Propositions Easy to Understand
-  - 'SeePolitical: Make Voting Fun and Easy for Everyone!'
-project_titles_from_project_ids:
-  - 'SeePolitical: Make Voting Fun and Easy for Everyone!'
 original_project_titles:
   - SeePolitical - Making Ballot Propositions Easy to Understand
   - 'SeePolitical: Make Voting Fun and Easy for Everyone!'
 original_project_ids:
   - '4102189'
   - '5102264'
-project_titles_flagged: 1
 youtube_video_identifier: atB8yIPXKCk

 ---